tothakosF/tothakosF/README.md

 IT system operator
 ------------------

 I've been actively coding since I was 12.
 Started with scratch as a kid, then high schooI came around and I decided to apply for a prestigious school where I can code, learn about networks and use databases.
-All of that gave me the basics and started my journey in IT.
+All of that gave me the basics and started my journey in IT :)

 * ✉️  You can contact me at [toth.akos.ferenc24725@gmail.com](mailto:toth.akos.ferenc24725@gmail.com)
 * 🧠  I'm learning cyber security and I can't wait to take my CompTIA Security+ exam

-I often automate tasks in Windows and make small projects based on the imporvement of my daily life :)
+The majority of my projects revolve around automation, crafting useful scripts for everyday tasks, WPF user interfaces for easy accessibility for other programs and some red teaming projects.

+“An idiot admires complexity, a genius admires simplicity" -Terry A. Davis

 ### Skills